mrhdias/secutio/README.md

 ## Introduction
 The objective of this project is to simplify the development of web applications (single-page applications) by reducing the inherent complexity.

 This library facilitates the association of actions (referred to as tasks here) with any HTML element, much like the way we associate actions with form submissions.
-Templates, whether embedded in HTML (using the template element) or served from a directory, are also supported.
+Templates, whether embedded in HTML (using the script element with type="text/html") or served from a directory, are also supported.
 The practical association of data with templates is achieved using [JavaScript Template Literals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals).

 This library also enables you to modify only the target HTML elements specified in the "tasks" without needing to reload the entire page.